 How to Write a Resume

-Formatting and writing a resume is a challenging process that even seasoned professionals often struggle with.
-As a college student or recent graduate, you likely have limited work experience, making the process all the more difficult.
+Formatting and writing a professional resume is a challenge that even seasoned workers often struggle with.
+As a college student or recent graduate, you likely have limited work experience, making the resume-writing process all the more difficult.

-But don't get discouraged — there are several steps you can take when crafting a resume to help you stand out from other applicants.
+But don't get discouraged — there are several steps you can take when putting together a college student resume or college graduate resume to help you stand out from other applicants.

-Below, we've compiled a comprehensive list of tips and examples to teach students and recent college graduates how to format and write an effective resume.
+Below, we've compiled a comprehensive list of tips and examples to teach students and recent college graduates how to write an effective resume.

-What Sections Should You Include on a Student Resume?
+What Sections Should You Include on a Resume?

 Your resume should include the following sections in a similar order as this:

 As a college student or recent graduate, you'll probably want to add additional sections to showcase your relevant achievements and skills.
 Here are some examples of optional sections you could include: